omise/omise-android/README.md

 #### Custom Credit Card Form

-If you need to build your own credit card form, components inside `CreditCardActivity` can be used on its own.
+If you need to build your own credit card form, components inside `CreditCardActivity` can be used on their own.
 For example, the `CreditCardEditText` can be used in XML in this way:

 ```xml
 <co.omise.android.ui.CreditCardEditText